 The loss of the exemption would almost certainly hurt the 1.28 million U.S. homeowners currently in foreclosure.

 The debt forgiven by a short sale can be significant, running into hundreds of thousands of dollars.
 And even for a family in the lowest tax bracket, the income tax on that much income would be a significant amount of money.

 There’s also been talk, but no action taken, about eliminating or restricting the mortgage interest deduction as a way to help narrow the federal budget deficit.

 It's unlikely that Congress would risk alienating middle-income homeowners by completely eliminating the mortgage interest deduction.
-It’s possible that the deduction would be reduced or limited in some way, perhaps by limiting its use by couples earning more than $250,000.
+It’s possible the deduction would be reduced or limited in some way, perhaps by limiting its use by couples earning more than $250,000 or for second homeowners.